NOAA-ORR-ERD/py_gd/README.md

 ## Can I contribute?

 You sure you can -- fork the source, and hack away -- you can actually add features pretty easily by taking a look at what's there -- with just a little C and/or Cython knowledge (not much!) you should be able to get stuff working.

 Here's what you need to do:

  * find the function you want to wrap in gd.h
- * copy the prototype to py_gd.pxd, and edit to to make it Cython-compatible (copy what's done for the ones already there)
+ * copy the prototype to py_gd.pxd, and edit it to make it Cython-compatible (copy what's done for the ones already there)
  * add a method to the Image class in py_gd.pyx -- look for similar methods already, and try to keep the API similar.
- * add a test to test_gd.py that tests your new method
+ * add a test to test_gd.py (Or a new test file) that tests your new method
  * re-build (``pip install -e ./``   or   ``setup.py build_ext --inplace``)
  * try out your test...
  * lather, rinse, repeat, 'till it all works